 Their innovation was instead of traveling like tourists and feeling like outsiders, guests on Airbnb can stay in neighborhoods where people live, have authentic experiences and live like locals in over 100,000 cities around the world.
 Airbnb’s platform also opened up a whole new revenue stream to thousands of people around the world; earning money on spare rooms.
 For hosts, Airbnb provided them an aggregation platform that brought global demand to individual’s doorsteps, while providing for pricing, scheduling, liability protection, and merchandising functionality to remove the friction from bringing their inventory online.

 Marketplaces have existed for centuries.
 Where once it was a main street in a small town or a mall in the suburbs, sellers benefitted from proximity to one another because they could draw customers by offering convenience and selection.
-Today, a myriad of online marketplaces fulfill that same role, aggregating large customer bases, which attracts commission paying sellers, generating flywheel scale effects which feed back into further customer acquisition.
+Today, a myriad of online marketplaces fulfill that same role, aggregating large customer bases, which attracts commission-paying sellers, generating flywheel scale effects that feed back into further customer acquisition.

-Airbnb's revenue growth over the last three years has been exceptional, averaging 55.4% annually.
-This quarter, Airbnb reported a decent 20.5% year on year revenue growth, roughly in line with what analysts expected.
+Airbnb's revenue growth over the last three years has been exceptional, averaging 55.3% annually.
+This quarter, Airbnb reported 17.8% year-on-year revenue growth, in line with analysts' expectations.

-Guidance for the next quarter indicates Airbnb is expecting revenue to grow 14.1% year on year to $2.4 billion, slowing down from the 57.6% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 13.7% over the next twelve months.
+Guidance for the next quarter indicates Airbnb is expecting revenue to grow 13.1% year on year to $2.15 billion, slowing down from the 24.1% year-on-year increase it recorded in the same quarter last year.
+Ahead of the earnings results, analysts covering the company were projecting sales to grow 12.8% over the next 12 months.

-As a online marketplace, Airbnb generates revenue growth both by growing the number of bookings on the platform and the average booking size in dollars.
+As an online marketplace, Airbnb generates revenue growth by increasing both the number of bookings on its platform and the average order size in dollars.

-Over the last two years the number of Airbnb's nights booked, a key usage metric for the company, grew 33.5% annually to 121.1 million.
-This is among the fastest growth of any consumer internet company, indicating that users are excited about the offering.
+Over the last two years, Airbnb's nights booked, a key performance metric for the company, grew 28.8% annually to 113.2 million.
+This is among the fastest growth rates of any consumer internet company, indicating that users are excited about its offerings.

 Revenue Per Booking

-Airbnb's ARPB growth has been strong over the last two years, averaging 11.9%.
-The ability to increase price while still growing its nights booked reflects the strength of Airbnb’s platform, as its bookings continue to book more than last year.
-This quarter, ARPB grew 1.58% year on year, reaching $15.01 for each of the nights booked.
+Airbnb's ARPB growth has been decent over the last two years, averaging 8.01%.
+The company's ability to increase prices while constantly growing its nights booked demonstrates the value of its platform.
+This quarter, ARPB grew 3.73% year on year to $30.01 per booking.

 User Acquisition Efficiency

-Consumer internet businesses like Airbnb grow by a combination of product virality, paid advertisement and occasional incentives, unlike enterprise products that are typically sold by sales teams.
+Consumer internet businesses like Airbnb grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).

-Airbnb is very efficient at acquiring new users, spending only 24.1% of its gross profit on marketing over the last year.
-This level of sales and marketing spend efficiency is indicative of a combination of scale and a strong brand reputation and customer acquisition advantages from scale, giving Airbnb the freedom to invest its resources into new growth initiatives while still maintaining optionality in the business.
+Airbnb is very efficient at acquiring new users, spending only 24% of its gross profit on sales and marketing expenses over the last year.
+This efficiency indicates that it has a strong brand reputation and customer acquisition advantages from scale, giving Airbnb the freedom to invest its resources into new growth initiatives while maintaining optionality.

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Airbnb's free cash flow came in at $1.58 billion in Q1, up 32.2% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Airbnb's free cash flow came in at $1.31 billion in Q3, up 36.5% year on year.

-Airbnb has generated $3.79 billion in free cash flow over the last twelve months, an impressive 43.5% of revenues.
-This robust FCF margin is a result of Airbnb asset lite business model, scale advantages, and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+Airbnb has generated $4.25 billion in free cash flow over the last 12 months, an eye-popping 46.4% of revenue.
+This robust FCF margin stems from its asset-lite business model, scale advantages, and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.

-Sporting a market capitalization of $79.2 billion, more than $10.6 billion in cash and with positive free cash flow over the last twelve months, we're confident that Airbnb has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $75.5 billion, a $11 billion cash balance, and positive free cash flow over the last 12 months, we're confident that Airbnb has the resources needed to pursue a high-growth business strategy.

 Is Now The Time?

-When considering Airbnb, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 There are numerous reasons why we think Airbnb is one of the best consumer internet companies out there.
-While we would expect growth rates to moderate from here, its revenue growth has been exceptional, over the last three years.
-On top of that, its powerful free cash generation enables it to stay ahead of the competition through consistent reinvestment of profits and its impressive gross margins are a wonderful starting point for the overall profitability of the business.
+While we'd expect growth rates to moderate from here, its revenue growth has been exceptional over the last three years.
+Additionally, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits and its impressive gross margins are a wonderful starting point for the overall profitability of the business.

-At the moment Airbnb trades at next twelve months EV/EBITDA 24.7x.
+At the moment Airbnb trades at 20.2x next 12 months EV/EBITDA.
 Looking at the consumer internet landscape today, Airbnb's qualities really stand out, and we really like it at this price.

-The Wall St analysts covering the company had a one year price target of $141.5 per share right before these results, implying that they saw upside in buying Airbnb even in the short term.
+Wall Street analysts covering the company had a one-year price target of $141.8 per share right before these results, implying that they saw upside in buying Airbnb even in the short term.